 - laser therapy to stop bleeding

 Treatment can improve the appearance of the skin.
 Those who have treatment can expect to lead a normal life after recovery.
-Depending on the parts of the body where the AVMs are located, people with HHT can also live a normal lifespan.
+Depending on the parts of the body where the AVMs are located, people with HHT can also have a normal lifespan.